-If bullying occurs or you know someone who is being bullied, students can tell a trusted adult (your teacher, other staff members, your parents/caregivers).
-Parents should speak with a member of staff as soon as possible.
+If bullying occurs, or you know someone who is being bullied, students can tell a trusted adult (your teacher, other staff members, your parents/caregivers).
+Parents are to speak with the class teacher as soon as possible.
+We teach and encourage students to be upstanders not bystanders.